GodisE/Project-1-game/README.md

         playButton.addEventLister("click")

 ```
+>create button in HTML
 > add an eventListener to this button

 **-As a user i want to have a starter page**